Belgachia

-Belgachia is an area of North Kolkata in Kolkata district in the Indian state of West Bengal.
+Belgachia is a neighbourhood of North Kolkata in Kolkata district in the Indian state of West Bengal.

 History

 The East India Company obtained from the Mughal emperor Farrukhsiyar, in 1717, the right to rent from 38 villages surrounding their settlement.
 Of these 5 lay across the Hooghly in what is now Howrah district.
 The remaining 33 villages were on the Calcutta side.
 After the fall of Siraj-ud-daulah, the last independent Nawab of Bengal, it purchased these villages in 1758 from Mir Jafar and reorganised them.
 These villages were known en-bloc as Dihi Panchannagram and Belgachia was one of them.
 It was considered to be a suburb beyond the limits of the Maratha Ditch.

 Transport

-Khudiram Bose Road (part of Jessore Road) passes through Belgachia.
+Belgachia Road (part of Jessore Road) passes through Belgachia.
 It is connected to Tala, Paikpara and Northern Avenue via Manmatha Dutta Road-Tara Shankar Sarani and JK Mitra Road-Raja Manindra Road.
 Many buses ply along these roads.
-There is also Belgachia CTC (WBTC) Depot on Khudiram Bose Road.
+There is also Belgachia CTC (WBTC) Depot on Belgachia Road.

+Important Bus routes of Belgachia are as follows: